 Help with Communication

-Occupational therapists can also help family caregivers by keeping them informed about their loved ones’ conditions, introducing them to new techniques that could help them around the home, and encouraging them to adopt a balanced lifestyle in which their own needs are also met.
+Occupational therapists can also help family caregivers by keeping them informed about their loved ones’ conditions.
+They can introduce them to new techniques that could help them around the home.
+They may also encourage them to adopt a balanced lifestyle in which their own needs are also met.
 Occupational therapists working with patients in assisted living or skilled nursing facilities may still request meetings with family members to keep them informed.

 The Bottom Line

 Occupational therapists do more than just perform evaluations and teach patients new exercises, although those are certainly important aspects of providing care for aging loved ones.
-They also help with everything from memory care to developing an adaptive plan to compensate for vision loss, mobility impairment, and other age-related issues.
+Some of the other benefits of occupational therapy is helping with everything from memory care to developing an adaptive plan to compensate for vision loss, mobility impairment, and other age-related issues.
 Family members whose loved ones are having trouble performing daily activities because of pain, confusion, or decreased range of motion can get them the help they need by scheduling an initial evaluation with an occupational therapist.

 About The GreenFields Continuing Care Community